-1 This [act] modifies, limits, or supersedes the Electronic Signatures in Global and National 2 Commerce Act, 15 U.S.C.
-Section 7001 et seq.[, as amended], but does not modify, limit, or 3 supersede 15 U.S.C.
-Section 7001(c), or authorize electronic delivery of any of the notices 4 described in 15 U.S.C.
-Section 7003(b).
-5 6 7 8 9 10 Legislative Note: It is the intent of this act to incorporate future amendments to the cited federal law.
+This [act] modifies, limits, or supersedes the Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
+Section 7001 et seq.[, as amended], but does not modify, limit, or supersede 15 U.S.C.
+Section 7001(c), or authorize electronic delivery of any of the notices

+Legislative Note: It is the intent of this act to incorporate future amendments to the cited federal law.
 In a state in which the constitution or other law does not permit incorporation of future amendments when a federal statute is incorporated into state law, the phrase "as amended" should be omitted.
 The phrase also should be omitted in a state in which, in the absence of a legislative declaration, future amendments are incorporated into state law.

-11 [Section 14.
-Transitional Provision 12 (a) A [license] [permit] issued by the [commission] [to a person to ship covered alcoholic 13 beverages on behalf of another to a consumer] in effect on [the effective date of this [act]] 14 continues until the earlier of its date of expiration or [three] months after [the effective date of 15 this [act]].
-During that period, the person holding the [license] [permit] may continue activity 16 authorized under the [license] [permit] and is subject to the law of this state applicable to the 17 [license] [permit] as it existed immediately before [the effective date of this [act]].
-On expiration 18 of that period, the person holding the [license] [permit] is subject to this [act].
-19 (b) A person that does not hold a [license] [permit] [to ship covered alcoholic beverages 20 on behalf of another to a consumer] on [the effective date of this [act]] is subject to this [act] on 21 and after [the effective date of this [act]].]
-22 23 24 Legislative Note: A state should include this section only if it already issues fulfillment-provider licenses or permits.
-25 Comment 26 27 28 29 30 Several states authorize by license, registration, or otherwise the operations of fulfillment providers.
+Section 14.
+Transitional Provision

+- (a) A [license] [permit] issued by the [commission] [to a person to ship covered alcoholic beverages on behalf of another to a consumer] in effect on [the effective date of this [act]] continues until the earlier of its date of expiration or [six] months after [the effective date of this [act]].
+During that period, the person holding the [license] [permit] may continue activity authorized under the [license] [permit] and is subject to the law of this state applicable to the [license] [permit] as it existed immediately before [the effective date of this [act]].
+On expiration of that period, the person holding the [license] [permit] is subject to this [act]. - (b) A person that does not hold a [license] [permit] [to ship covered alcoholic beverages on behalf of another to a consumer] on [the effective date of this [act]] is subject to this [act] on and after [the effective date of this [act]].]

+Legislative Note: A state should include this section only if it already issues fulfillment-provider licenses or permits.

+Several states authorize by license, registration, or otherwise the operations of fulfillment providers.
 If the enacting state is such a state, this section provides a "phase-in" during which the state's existing system is replaced with the fulfillment provider registration system under the act.

-31 [Section 15.
+[Section 15.
 Severability

-1 If a provision of this [act] or its application to a person or circumstance is held invalid, 2 the invalidity does not affect another provision or application that can be given effect without the 3 invalid provision.]
-4 5 6 Legislative Note: Include this section only if the state lacks a general severability statute or a decision by the highest court of the state adopting a general rule of severability.
-7 [Section 16.
-Repeals; Conforming Amendments 8 [(a)] [Cite to direct-to-consumer alcoholic beverage shipping law relating to a fulfillment 9 provider] is repealed.]
-10 [(b)]] 11 12 13 14 15 16 17 18 19 Legislative Note: A state should examine its statutes to determine whether conforming revisions are required by: (1) Section 3 {Registration of Fulfillment Provider}; (2) Section 7 {Confidential Information}; (3) Section 9 {Suspension, Revocation, or Nonrenewal of License or Permit Because of Unlawful Shipping into another State}; or (4) Section 10 {Penalties}.
+If a provision of this [act] or its application to a person or circumstance is held invalid, the invalidity does not affect another provision or application that can be given effect without the invalid provision.]

+Legislative Note: Include this section only if the state lacks a general severability statute or a decision by the highest court of the state adopting a general rule of severability.

+[Section 16.
+Repeals; Conforming Amendments

+[(a)] [Cite to direct-to-consumer alcoholic-beverage shipping law relating to a fulfillment provider] is repealed.]

+[(b) ...]]

+Legislative Note: A state should examine its statutes to determine whether conforming revisions are required by:

+- (1) Section 3 {Registration of Fulfillment Provider}; - (2) Section 7 {Confidential Information}; - (3) Section 9 {Suspension, Revocation, or Nonrenewal of License or Permit for Unlawful Shipping into Another State}; or - (4) Section 10 {Penalties}.

 Section 17.
+Effective Date

-Effective Date This [act] takes effect 20 This [act] takes effect 21 22 Legislative Note: A state may wish to consider a delayed effective date, for example, 60 days, to allow time for agencies and industry members to prepare for implementation.
+This [act] takes effect . . .

+Legislative Note: A state may wish to consider a delayed effective date, for example 60 days, to allow time for agencies and industry to prepare for implementation.